 Dating across cultures can be thrilling but tricky.
 Here’s my seven-step guide, honed from 20+ years of counseling:

-- Learn Basic Spanish – While many speak some English, show effort with phrases like “Te quiero” (I love you).
+- Learn Basic Spanish – While many speak some English, show you’re trying with phrases like “Te quiero” (I love you).
 In my practice, language barriers often spark early misunderstandings—nip that in the bud.

-- Accept Her Family – Expect to meet her parents within 2–3 months if it’s serious.
+- Welcome Her Family – Expect to meet her parents within 2–3 months if it’s serious.
 A client once told me, “Her mom’s approval was my green light.”
 Family buy-in matters.

 - Be Clear About Intentions – Are you casual or committed?
 Dominican women value honesty.
 A 2020 survey I read noted that 70% of online daters prefer upfront clarity.

-- Dance With Her – Music and dance are cultural cornerstones.
+- Dance With Her – Music and dance are central to the culture.
 Even if you’re stiff, try!
 It’s a bonding ritual—80% of my Dominican female clients say it’s a must.

 - Respect Traditions – From Catholicism to financial support for relatives, traditions run deep.
 Don’t criticize; learn.